 Made of Iron: Jin and Mugen are pretty damn persistent.
 While they can't entirely shrug off serious injury, Mugen survives being stabbed, falling of a cliff and getting shot.
 Jin should have drowned twice and survives a freakin' suicide technique.

 Mistaken for Gay: At one point, an old man comes across Jin in a hot spring.
-They have a (largely one sided) conversation about fireflies, until the stranger gives a rather weird smile and comments that sometimes the male fireflies can attract other male fireflies instead of females.
+They have a (largely one sided) conversation about fireflies, until the stranger gives a suggestive smile and comments that sometimes the male fireflies can attract other male fireflies instead of females.
 Jin promptly excuses himself.

 Motivational Lie: Yatsuha gets Mugen to help her battle ninjas by promising to have sex with him, afterwards she knocks him out.